|Secretary / Treasurer||Lady Chairman||President||Committee Members|

 LEAGUE COMPETITION RULES

 1. The Competition shall be governed by the Contest Committee.

-a) Each club intending to compete shall forward to the League Secretary the names and British Crown Green Bowling Association numbers of all its members (alphabetically arranged), by or before 1st March, and be recorded.
+a) Each club intending to compete shall forward to the League Secretary the names and British Crown Green Bowling Association numbers of all its members (alphabetically arranged), with the Club Registration form, and be recorded.
 A fine of £5.00 will be imposed on Clubs failing to comply with an additional £1.00 per week thereafter.
 Names which are included on the list, and which were not registered for the club in previous year, must be marked with an asterisk, and a note made of the club for whom the player was last registered.

 b) The registration list must be accompanied by a list of all its members who have resigned, in accordance with the rules since the previous season or who are no longer members of the club.